GustavoJST/CLID/docs/guide.md

 1. From the menu, type `C` to enter the upload mode.
 2. Specify the **absolute path** of the file you want to upload.

 After the two steps mentioned above, the upload process will begin.
-If the file is a directory (folder), CLID will automaticaly compress the directory before uploading to Google Drive (you can use a 3rd party app inside Google Drive to unzip the file if you want). <br>
+If the file is a directory (folder), CLID will automatically compress the directory before uploading to Google Drive (you can use a 3rd party app inside Google Drive to unzip the file if you want). <br>

 CLID also checks if the file is already present in your Drive, and if it is, it gives you the option to replace the file or to keep both files, renaming the file you're uploading to something like `file(1).zip`. <br><br>

 ## Calculating folder size
 CLID can also calculate the folder size of a Drive folder.
 It does that by iterating over all files present in the folder, getting their size and adding to a total.
 At the end of the operation, you'll get a summary with information about the folder's name, size, total number of files, folders, Google Workspace files and unsupported files.<br>

-This process can take a while for folder with a lot of subfolders inside.
+This process can take a while for folders with a lot of subfolders inside.
 The more **subfolders** a folder has, the longer it will take to calculate its size.

-**Important**: Do note that this number is and approximation, as depenending of the contents of the folder, the final size may be different when downloaded in your local system.
+**Important**: Do note that this number is an approximation, as depending of the contents of the folder, the final size may be different after downloading to your local system.
 This happens when dealing with Google Workspace files, mainly because of file size differences, depending of which format the file was exported to (some export format are lighter/heavier than others).
 <br><br>

 ## Settings and preferences
 CLID has a  `settings.json` file that lets the user change how CLID behaves.  **For any change you made in `settings.json` to take effect, you'll need to restart CLID**.
-Here's a rundown of what each setting do: <br><br>
+Here's a rundown of what each setting does: <br><br>

 ### download_directory (string | null) <!-- omit in toc -->
 Allows the user to specify a download directory for all the files/folders downloaded with CLID.
-If `"download_directory": null`, CLID will ask for a download directory every time you want to download a file.
+If `"download_directory": null`, CLID will ask for a download directory every time you download a file.

 Example:
 `"download_directory": "C:\\Users\\Gustavo\\Downloads"` <br>